 Parentage & Child Custody

-Having parental responsibilities means making important decisions for a child, and spending time with them.
-The court usually decides who gets parental responsibilities when married parents get a divorce.
-If the parents were never married, parental responsibilities are decided when:
+Parental responsibilities mean making important decisions for a child and spending time with them.
+The court usually decides who is awarded parental responsibilities when married parents divorce.
+If the parents were never married, parental responsibilities are determined by:

-- The court needs to decide if a person is a legal parent of a child.
-This is called parentage; or
+- The court deciding if a person is a legal parent of a child.
+This is called determining parentage; or

-- One of the parents asks for child support or time with the child.
+- One of the parents asking for child support or time with the child.

 When a child is with a parent, that parent oversees day-to-day care for the child.